finagle/finch/README.md

 * [Submit a PR](CONTRIBUTING.md) (there is an issue label ["easy"](https://github.com/finagle/finch/issues?q=is%3Aopen+is%3Aissue+label%3Aeasy) for newcomers)
 * Be cool and wear a [Finch T-Shirt](http://www.redbubble.com/people/vkostyukov/works/13277123-finch-io-rest-api-with-finagle?p=t-shirt)

+The Finch project supports the [Typelevel][typelevel] [code of conduct][conduct] and wants all of its channels (Gitter, GitHub, etc.) to be welcoming environments for everyone.

 License
 -------
 Licensed under the **[Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)** (the "License");